 11. Wrap it Up- A simple trick for saving money on produce at the grocery store is wrapping it in paper towel before you put refrigerated produce items in the fridge.
 Items like greens and herbs will last twice as long by just following this simple step.

 12. Meal Plan- How do you know where you are going if you don’t have a plan?
 That pretty much goes for anything in life right?
 The same is true for your grocery budget.
 In order to truly maximize your grocery budget and your groceries you have to develop a meal plan.
 A family without one will waste time and money trying to figure out what to eat everyday.
 I mean you can write a pretty good grocery list, but then what happens when you go home?
 You will probably squander time searching the fridge, hoping the meal ideas will hit you in the face.
 When they don’t, the nearest fast food joint will be delivering food to your home several times a week.
 Eventually, some of the food in the fridge will go bad and then you will think that setting a grocery budget is a “waste of time”.
 But, that is so far from the truth.
 You just did not set up a plan and that is like setting yourself up to fail.
 There is no one way to create a meal plan and no “one size fits all approach”.
-It’s Meal Thyme has services available for people in the Washington DC metro area that want to learn to meal plan and for people who don’t have time to do it themselves…we can do it for you.
-It’s that important.

 13. Dress For Success- There is something about dressing well that just permeates one’s very being and spirit.
 Not only will people treat you differently (in a positive way), but you will be feel different about yourself.
 You will shop more confidently and perhaps even more efficiently.
 The very essence of your grocery shopping experience will change.
 That is one of the reasons that I created Grocery Store Glam.
 It’s a quick and easy way to add some glamour to your grocery store shopping experience even if you just feel like just wearing a sweatshirt and some jeans.